To discuss your case further, please contact our experienced clerks at 5 St. Andrew’s Hill.

 These cases illustrate the wide variety of private prosecution work that we cover, from an assault on a hotel night manager to a multi-million-pound fraud on an employer.

-We offer a team of experts, from highly experienced Queen’s Counsel to more recently qualified juniors, who can talk you through each stage of the process whether you wish to bring a prosecution or you are defending one.
+We offer a team of experts, from highly experienced King’s Counsel to more recently qualified juniors, who can talk you through each stage of the process whether you wish to bring a prosecution or you are defending one.
 We understand the reputational and financial risks involved in these cases, and tailor our advice and advocacy to suit each client giving you a truly bespoke service from a team of specialists.
 We work with the leading law firms practising within this area.
 And we support the work of the Private Prosecutors’ Association (PPA).

 What is a Private Prosecution?